DenOfEquity/StableCascade-for-webUI/README.md

 In the ```forge/webui``` directory there is a file called ```requirements_versions.txt```, look for the line ```diffusers==0.25.0``` (probably the last line) and edit it to ```diffusers>=0.28.1```.
 If the line doesn't exist, just add it.
 Fully restart Forge.
 On start, Forge will install the newer version.

 ---
+#### 07/06/2024 ####
+fix for CFG 1: previously decoder stage had guidance set to 1.1 and would error.
+Now decoder stage uses guidance 1 (no significant difference to results).

+updated handling for custom models to work with updated diffusers. *from_single_file* was overhauled and the new implemention needs model configs passed to it, otherwise it fails.
+Doesn't fail on first run though, that would be too easy to spot.
+Why not just stick to diffusers 0.27 for now?
+Because PixArt needs 0.28.0, Hunyuan-DiT needs 0.28.1, and I want to run all in one Forge install.

 #### 25/05/2024 ####
 Fixed get image source from gallery, fixed batch size for image source, add model details to infotext.